weikailin/cs6222/2-prg.md

 $$

 We will introduce computational indistinguishability, and then define pseudo-random generator (PRG) and pseudo-random function (PRF).
+Prior to that, we need to define efficient algorithms (to model honest procedures) and adversaries.

 Efficient Computation and Efficient Adversaries
 ------------------